KarelZe/edu/adv_ml/01_self_test.md

 ---

 - F: *Give a brief explanation of categorical, binary, ordinal and numeric variables.*
+  - **categorical / nominal:** Names of things or symbols.
+  - **binary:** A nominal variable with two categories or states: 0 or 1.
+  - **ordinal:** Ordinal variables have a meaningful order or ranking among them, but the magnitude between successive values is not known.
+  - **numeric:** A quantitative variable.
+Numeric variables could be interval-scaled or ratio-scaled.

 ---

 - F: *Which steps are part of the CRISP-DM model?
 Explain them in-depth.*

+  1. Business understanding i. e. developing an understanding of business objects and requirements of the data mining
+  2. Data understanding i. e. identify and collect the data set needed to fulfil the business goals
+  3. Data preparation i. e. prepare data for modelling
+  4. Modelling i. e. build several models and assess them on a technical level.
+  5. Evaluation i. e.
+Evaluate whether models are able to help achieve the business goals.
+Plan on the next steps.
+  6. Deployment i. e.
+Deploy model to production.
+Make it accessible to customers.

 ---